 I keep wearing multiple hats

 As a duo, we embarked on the challenging journey that lay ahead of us.
-My co-founder with full stack development superpowers and myself, a multi-class hybrid monster, bringing together frontend programming, graphic design, and UX knowledge.
-I would be what you call a UX Engineer nowadays.
+My co-founder with full stack development superpowers and myself, a multi-class hybrid monster, bringing together frontend programming, graphic design, and UX knowledge. 🤓

 Make math easy for everyone?